-KEEN’s first hiking boot purposefully made for women was the Terradora, which debuted in 2016.
-The line now comprises 10 different styles.
-The Terradora collection offers low and mid ankle support, as well as taller boots.
+KEEN’s first hiking boot made purposefully for women was the Terradora, which debuted in 2016.
+The line now spans 10 different styles.
+The Terradora collection offers low and mid-level ankle support, as well as taller boots.
 There are both waterproof hiking books and lighter-weight trail shoes.
 Terradora also extends to kids, with “big” and “little” kids’ waterproof boots and hiking shoes.

 When you buy something using links in our stories, we may earn a small commission.
 Read more about our policy.

 I recently went out to test KEEN’s Terradora waterproof lace up boot.
 It was a sunny winter day, and I was curious to see how the shoe would handle some light trekking through fresh snow and walking on icy pavement—perhaps the most dangerous winter sport.

 The boot is rated down to a whopping -25°F. While I’m sure I’ll get a chance to really put it to the test this winter, it was pleasantly in the mid 30’s on our first outing together.

 MORE: 9 Tips for Staying Warm While Winter Camping

 I was initially interested in this particular winter boot because they don’t necessarily require socks.
 You see, I’m from Florida and lived in LA for 10 of my adult years.
 My preferred footwear is always flip flops, and I’m barefoot as often as possible—even in the winter.

 I feel it’s important to note that I often resort to Uggs in colder weather not because of how they look (duh) but because they’re comfortable with bare feet and keep you cozy and warm.
 The downfall—aside from how they look, I know—is that there is next to no traction.
 I’ve narrowly face planted more times than I’ll admit coming out of yoga on an icy or snow-packed parking lot.
 Not to mention they are nowhere near waterproof.
 So basically they’re made for Californians, and it’s time for me to get real.